adam-maj/deep-learning/README.md

 ### Breakthrough #3: AI Gets Prioritized

-Finally, in 2020, NVIDIA released their A100 model built specifically for AI applications.
-This marked the beginning of NVIDIA determining that AI was a strategic bet worth taking, which has now yielding the H100, and soon B100 GPUs that will power much of AI training.
+Finally, in 2020, NVIDIA released their A100 model built specifically for AI applications, as they determined that AI was a strategic bet worth taking.
+This decision has now yielding the H100, and soon B100 GPUs that will power much of AI training.

 <p align="center">
   <img src="/images/readme/nvidia-openai.jpeg" alt="NVIDIA x OpenAI" width="50%" />